Hurricane Nicole (2022): Bahamas

-Upon the development of Nicole the Government of the Bahamas issued a tropical storm watch at 09:00 UTC on November 7, for the northwestern Bahamas.
+Upon the development of Nicole, the Government of the Bahamas issued a tropical storm watch at 09:00 UTC on November 7, for the northwestern Bahamas.
 This was changed to a hurricane watch three hours later.
-Then, at 21:00 UTC, a hurricane warning was issued for the northwestern Bahamas, including the Abacos, Berry Islands, Bimini, and Grand Bahama Island.
+Then, at 21:00 UTC, a hurricane warning was issued for the northwestern Bahamas, including the Abaco Islands, Berry Islands, Bimini, and Grand Bahama.
 A tropical storm warning was also issued for Andros Island, New Providence, and Eleuthera.
 As of 09:00 UTC on November 10, all warnings had been discontinued for the northwestern Bahamas.

 Temporary shelters were opened at multiple locations on Grand Bahama and the Abaco Islands.
 Several hundred people took refuge in them as the storm approached.

 United States

 Amtrak cancelled or modified its Auto Train, Silver Meteor, and Silver Star services between November 8 and 11.

 Florida

 Florida governor Ron DeSantis declared a state of emergency on November 7, covering 34 counties, including Miami-Dade, Broward, and Palm Beach.
 President Joe Biden declared an emergency in Florida on November 9, and ordered that federal assistance be provided to state, tribal and local governments to alleviate the impacts of the approaching storm.
 Tropical storm and hurricane watches, as well as warnings were in effect for the southern portion of Florida, as well as storm surge watches.

-Multiple schools were closed throughout several counties, Several Central Florida theme parks, such as SeaWorld Orlando and Busch Gardens Tampa Bay announced that they would be closed on November 10, due to the storm; Universal Orlando and Walt Disney World both expressed the hope to be able to open at some point during the day.
+Multiple schools were closed throughout several counties, and several Central Florida theme parks, such as SeaWorld Orlando and Busch Gardens Tampa Bay announced that they would be closed on November 10, due to the storm; Universal Orlando and Walt Disney World both expressed the hope to be able to open at some point during the day.
 The November 10 start date of the Pelican Women's Championship golf tournament at Belleair (west of Tampa), was postponed due to the storm's approach, and the event shortened to 54 holes.
+An NBA game between the Orlando Magic and Dallas Mavericks started an hour early due to the tropical storm.
 A Veterans Day parade was cancelled in Jacksonville, as was a ceremony in Hillsborough County.
 Officials at the Kennedy Space Center delayed the launch of NASA's Artemis 1 by two days, until November 16.
 The rocket remained on the launchpad during the storm.

 The region's major airports: Palm Beach, Daytona Beach and Orlando, suspended operations while Nicole passed through.
 Additionally, local officials issued mandatory evacuation orders for residents of barrier islands, low-lying areas and mobile homes.